 The Munduk sights and hiking trails are a bit spread out over the area, so you’ll need transport if you plan to go exploring.

-The most popular way to get around short distances in Bali is by scooter, and you can book these online or rent from a hotel or street shop for about 80k IDR (~$5) per day.
+The most popular way to get around short distances in Bali is by scooter, and you can book these online or rent from a hotel or street shop.

 Most hotels will also be happy to provide a day driver + car if you need one, and tour companies typically include transport in their packages.